 Overview of Marfan Syndrome

 In Marfan syndrome, your connective tissue is weakened, which can lead to problems with your heart and aorta.
 Marfan syndrome is caused by abnormal production of fibrillin.
-Fibrillin is a glycoprotein, which is essential for the formation of elastic fibers that provide strength and flexibility to connective tissue.
+Fibrillin is a glycoprotein, which is essential for the formation of elastic fibers that provide strength and flexibility to your connective tissue.
 Marfan syndrome is often inherited, or runs in families.
 It may affect some patients more severely than others.

-The wall of the aorta, the main blood vessel that carries blood from the heart to the rest of your body.
+Your aorta is the main blood vessel that carries blood from your heart to the rest of your body.
 In Marfan syndrome, the wall of your aorta is weak.
-This makes you more likely to develop an aortic aneurysm (enlargement of aorta) and aortic dissection (tearing of aorta).
+This makes you more likely to develop an aortic aneurysm (enlargement of your aorta) and aortic dissection (tearing of your aorta).
 Aortic dissection is a life-threatening condition and can be fatal if not detected and emergently treated.

 In addition, Marfan syndrome can cause your heart valves to become leaky, which is also called valve insufficiency.
-The mitral valve commonly exhibits prolapse, in which the valve leaflets bow back into the heart.
+The mitral valve commonly shows signs of prolapse, in which the valve leaflets bow back into the heart.
 The aortic valve may become insufficient due to aneurysm formation of the ascending aorta, which stretches out the valve.

 Marfan Syndrome in Depth